Featured Works

 ‘This is a beautiful book!
 Akinleye and Kindred articulate a trans-corporeal practice of site-specific dance, inviting us to imagine new worlds where cities and seashores are danced as modes of connection and community. …’- Stacy Alaimo, author of Bodily Nature, Science, Environment and the Material Self

-Below: a collage film of sea solos, that inform and are discussed in the book, among many other site=specific events.
+Below: a collage film of sea solos, that inform and are discussed in the book.
 They were danced on shores in England, Senegal, and Poland.

 Link to more book projects on Words Page